 Accepted presenter agreement forms and co-presenter information are due by June 12, 2020.

 Session schedules are released on July 13, 2020.

 All Presenters MUST be registered by August 7, 2020 or your session will be removed from the program and replaced.

 The speaker profile is included with the proposal during the review process.
 Please update your contact information and biography online at http://www.amle.org/annual/Presenters/SpeakerProfile.

-Please Note: If you would like your session to be considered for more than one session type, you must submit separate proposals for each.
-Once you complete your proposal, you will receive a confirmation email and the proposal be listed in the proposal box on the #AMLE19 Completed Proposals page.
-You must be logged in to view it, and you will have access to edit the proposal until the submission deadline.
+Please Note: If you would like your session to be considered for more than one session type you must submit separate proposals for each.
+After clicking submit during the online proposal process you will receive a confirmation email and be redirected to the Completed Proposals page.
+You may login to the Completed Proposal page at any time to view and edit your proposal until the deadline on March 22, 2020.
 After this date, all proposals will be sent to our Selection Committee for review.
-Please note that if you are accepted to present at the conference, you serve on a contributing basis and are required to purchase registration.
+If you are accepted to present at the conference, you serve on a contributing basis and are required to purchase registration.
 You will not be reimbursed for registration, lodging, travel, audiovisual equipment rental, or additional costs.
 Please contact Dena Harrison with additional questions at firstname.lastname@example.org.